findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 1. create schema and credential definition (done in `issuing`),
 1. create DIDComm connections between `issuing`, `seller`, and `buyer` *where the last is done in this phase just for testing the environment*.
-During the implementation to the app invitation or command to connect with <SessionID>
-   is sent in its own step during the service use.
+During the service integration (e.g. marketplace app) to the app invitation or command to connect with <SessionID> is sent in its own step during the service use.

 ```shell
 cd "$MY_ROOT"